The Mergers & Acquisitions Review: Egypt

 merging the establishment with another or transferring it by inheritance, bequeath, donation, or sale – even by public auction – or by assigning or leasing it or other such disposing actions shall not terminate the employment contracts of the existing employees.
 The successor employer shall be responsible jointly with the former employers for implementing all obligations arising from these contracts.

-That said, note that in the transfer of assets constituting a business, employees' and tax-related liabilities will remain shared, from a statutory standpoint, by both the purchaser and the seller.
+That said, in the transfer of assets constituting a business, employees' and tax-related liabilities will remain shared, from a statutory standpoint, by both the purchaser and the seller.
 A new labour law has been discussed in Parliament since 2017, and the draft of that law has kept a provision to the same effect.
-Other provisions that are irrelevant to M&A have been either amended or introduced to grant employees more benefits (e.g., four months of maternity leave instead of three months20).21
+Other provisions that are irrelevant to M&A have been either amended or introduced to grant employees more benefits (e.g., four months of maternity leave instead of three months).22,23

 On the other hand, the sale of unlisted Egyptian shares by both resident and non-resident shareholders is subject to capital gains tax at a rate of 22.5 per cent on the gain realised.

-Another applicable tax on sales of securities, whether listed or unlisted, is the newly introduced amendment to the Stamp Duty Tax Law whereby the purchase and sale of shares representing less than 33 per cent of a company's issued capital (during a consecutive period of two years) was reduced for non-residents to 1.25 per thousand from 1.5 per thousand, and reduced for residents to 0.5 per thousand from 1.5 per thousand.
-Such provision shall not apply to residents after the lapse of the extension pertaining to the capital gains tax applicable on listed shares.
-As per the Stamp Duty Law,26 stamp duty should be borne equally by the seller and the buyer.
+Another applicable tax on sales of securities, whether listed or unlisted, is the newly introduced amendment to the Stamp Duty Tax Law whereby the purchase and sale of shares representing less than 33 per cent of a company's issued capital (during a consecutive period of two years) was reduced for non-residents to 1.25 per thousand from 1.5 per thousand and reduced for residents to 0.5 per thousand from 1.5 per thousand.
+This provision shall not apply to residents after the lapse of the extension pertaining to the capital gains tax applicable on listed shares.
+As per the Stamp Duty Law,28 stamp duty should be borne equally by the seller and the buyer.
 If the transferred shares represent 33 per cent or more of a company's issued share capital (as bulk in one transaction), the buyer shall pay stamp duty at a rate of 0.3 per cent and the seller shall also pay 0.3 per cent.

-Further, although value added tax may seem irrelevant to M&A activities, its application is crystallised in the acquisition of assets – in the context of asset deals rather than stock deals – since a sale of assets is subject to value added tax at different rates according to the sold assets.
+Further, although value added tax may seem irrelevant to M&A activities, its application is crystallised in the acquisition of assets – in the context of asset deals rather than stock deals – as a sale of assets is subject to value added tax at different rates according to the sold assets.

 Article 107 of the Income Tax Law stipulates that if the Tax Authority finds that the rights of the public treasury are liable to be lost, the President of the Authority may request the competent summary matters judge to issue a warrant on petition for levying an attachment on the funds or assets deemed adequate for collecting rights that may be lost, whatever the holders of such funds.